Legislature XIV of Italy

 The Legislature XIV of Italy (XIV Legislatura della Repubblica Italiana) started on 30 May 2001 and ended on 27 April 2006.
 Its composition resulted from the general election of 13 May 2001.
 The election was called by President Ciampi, after he dissolved the houses of Parliament on 8 March 2001.
 The legislature ended after its natural course of five years, soon after the houses were dissolved again by Ciampi on 11 February 2006.

-The election leading to the composition of this legislature was characterized by the use of decoy lists ("liste civetta") by both major coalitions (the House of Freedoms and the Olive Tree), in order to "de facto" turn the additional member system implemented by the electoral law into a parallel voting system.
+The election leading to the composition of this legislature was characterized by the use of decoy lists ("liste civetta") by both major coalitions (the House of Freedoms and the Olive Tree), in order to "de facto" turn the scorporo (partially compensatory) system implemented by the electoral law into a parallel voting system.
 In the case of the House of Freedoms, this tactic was so effective that Forza Italia did not have enough candidates for the seats that had won, missing out on 12 seats.